Jul 6, 2026

 Oral supplementation of specific collagen peptides has beneficial effects on human skin physiology: a double-blind, placebo-controlled study

 69 women, 8 weeks: 2.5-5 g/day collagen peptides improved skin elasticity versus placebo, persisting after dosing.
-NOW's type I/III peptides are this exact form, delivered well above the trial dose at the lowest cost on the list.
+NOW's type I/III peptides are this exact form, delivered at 10 g per serving — well above the trial dose — at the lowest sticker price on the list.

 2. Clark 2008Clark KL, Sebastianelli W, Flechsenhar KR, Aukermann DF, Meza F, Millard RL, Deitch JR, Sherbondy PS, Albert A · 2008 · Current Medical Research and Opinion · PMID 18416885